faisalmalik47/ScoreMe-Assessment/Readme.md

 **ADDONS:**

-Let configure trivy as well for image scaning.
 Lets add a stage and we will be using trivy in a container for cleaner approach.
-Simple commands are being used in these stages.
+Simple command is being used in this stage.

 docker run aquasec/trivy image faisalmaliik/reddit:`<tag>`

-docker run --rm -v \$(pwd):/root/code aquasec/trivy fs .